Kanchenjunga Circuit Trek

 In addition, there are numerous peaks like Mount Everest(8848m), Mount Lhotse(8516m), Mount Makalu(8463m), and Mount Kanchenjunga(8586m) itself also found in this area approximately 20 peaks at 7,000m, the highest being Mount Kambachen(7902), Mount Janu(7710m), Tent Peak(7365m), Twins(7350m), Jongsong(7483m).
 The trek is marked by the warm hospitality of the Rai and Limbu communities, whose traditional lifestyle adds a rich cultural dimension to the journey.

-This is a challenging and adventurous trip in the Kanchenjunga Himalayas of Nepal but, our company designed a suitable 18 days Itinerary for beginners and experienced hikers.
+This is a challenging and adventurous trip in the Kanchenjunga Himalayas of Nepal, but our company has designed a suitable 18 days Itinerary for beginners and experienced hikers.
 We can also customize the route depending on the client's time, budget, and hiking skills.

 Off the Beaten Restricted Trekking Route in Nepal